ddri/Sublime-Text-DocBook-XML-Snippets/README.md

 ### Install Snippets ###

 Snippets can be installed by saving the snippet file to the Packages directory in your user Library.
 The Packages folder contains subdirectories for each programming language.
-This allows you to create libraries specific to XML, C#, etc. The folder is located per the following filepath.
+This allows you to create libraries specific to XML, C#, etc.

+For OS X, the folder is located per the following filepath.

 1. Locate the Sublime Text folder in your user Library file.